codevibe-de/java9-17.training/x22-jpms/ANSWERS-22.md

 The class `Book` is not imported and hence not visible.

 BUT it cannot be imported, since the module, in which this class is residing, is not visible to our application.

+## 06) Deep Reflection

+### Does it work?

+No, the VM is throwing `java.lang.reflect.InaccessibleObjectException` exceptions at runtime.

+This happens because the library has not opened up its classes to deep reflection (access to private or protected members).